 - The Court dismissed the travel agency’s claim and ordered that it pay the woman’s legal costs.

-- Generally, a company does not have capacity to sue in defamation unless it is a not-for-profit company or a company that employs fewer than 10 employees and is not related to another company.
+- Generally, a company does not have the capacity to sue for defamation unless it is a not-for-profit company or a company that employs fewer than 10 employees and is not related to another company.

 A travel agency based in Harris Park has been ordered to pay a woman’s legal costs after commencing defamation proceedings against her for publishing negative comments about the company in a mother’s Facebook group.

 The woman had booked flights through the travel agency for herself and her child who was about 18 months old at the time.
 The woman had requested that the travel agency ensure that the airline provide her with a bassinet for her child and baby food.
 The woman said that she had received both verbal and written assurances from the travel agency that the airline would provide these facilities.